Q: When will the IDCSS 2021 take place?

 Q: When will I be notified whether I have been selected or not?

-A: Our aim is to inform applicants whether or not they have been selected towards the last week of September.
+A: We will inform applicants whether or not they have been selected towards the last week of September.

 Q: How are courses going to be conducted?